mosmar99/Basketball-Tracker/README.md

 - Packaging statistics to provide a user friendly and insightful overview.

 ## Pre-trained Models
-Object Detection Model (baseline): [YOLOv11 (You-Only-Look-Once)](https://github.com/ultralytics/ultralytics).
+Object Detection Model (baseline): [YOLOv12 (You-Only-Look-Once)](https://github.com/ultralytics/ultralytics).
 Although initially published in 2015, through persistent versioning of the model, it has retained its position as a state-of-the-art model.
 Its core strengths are its *speed*, *detection accuracy*, *good generalization*, and that its *open-source*.
 Each versioning of YOLO attempts to improve on the previous, be it better handling of edge cases, quicker object detection or higher accuracy.

 The Object Detection task consists of two primary objectives, image recognition and image localization.
 Image recognition asserts whether or not there is an object of a specified type (e.g., Person) in the image.
 Image localization places a bounding box around the type (e..g, the Person).

 The precice original implementation of YOLO is detailed in the [ORIGINAL PAPER](https://arxiv.org/pdf/1506.02640).
 The image is first resized into a shape of 448x448, then it goes through subsequent convolutional layers.
 The activation function used throughout the network is the ReLU (recitified linear unit), except in the final layer, which uses a linear activation function.
 In addition, regularization techniques are employed, e.g., dropout and batch normalization to prevent model overfitting.

-## Experiment and Dataset
+## Experiment and Dataset (NEW DATASET!?)
 The finalized product is expected to be able to derive insights from various kinds of input videos.
 Although, we put some constraints on it.
 NBA Broadcast style video is the expected input video format.
 The input video format is expected to be *.mp4*.

 For object detection of ball, player and referee the following dataset is used, [basketball players](https://universe.roboflow.com/workspace-5ujvu/basketball-players-fy4c2-vfsuv).
 The dataset contains 320 annotated images with classes: Ball, Player, Referee, Clock, Hoop, Overlay and Scoreboard.
 The dataset can be used to fine tune a object detection model to ignore the spectators.